GabrielRytov/ARPi-Blynk/README.md

 ### Why use both an Arduino and a Raspberry Pi?

 Simply because the Raspberry Pi and Arduino are very different.
 Microcontrollers can interpret non-binary data from sensors, and generally tend to have native PWM.
-The Raspberry Pi however, is a mini-computer, and is much better at being a webserver than reading sensor data.
+The Raspberry Pi however, being a mini-computer, is much better at being a webserver and handling process heavy tasks rather than reading sensor data.
 So why not get the best of both worlds and combine the two?

 ### How does it work?